Close Menu

 Marché d’Aligre

 Located in the 12th arrondissement, Marché d’Aligre is a bustling food market that offers everything from fresh produce to artisanal cheeses.
 You can find vendors selling fresh snails and escargot-related products, as well as ready-to-eat escargot dishes.
-(See Also: Where in the Bible it Says not to Eat Pork?
-Revealed)
+(See Also: Where to Eat Breakfast in Nyc?
+The Ultimate Guide)

 Recap